Liverpool boss Brendan Rodgers insists his son Anton will get no preferential treatment when the two come face to face at Anfield on Sunday.

 But father Brendan has no intention of going easy on his son, with Athletic having beaten Liverpool 3-2 in the fourth round of the competition last season.

-"In all seriousness, that's the job - but it is also a situation that I will want my players to pay attention to, because the footballing gods sometimes come into it as well," Rodgers senior told several national newspapers.
+"In all seriousness, that's the job - but it is also a situation that I will want my players to pay attention to, because the footballing gods sometimes come into it as well," Rodgers said.

 "With the footballing gods, he could end up getting a goal.